jeffrey-anderson/aws-redshift-challenge/redshiftChallenge.md

 Thanks to your hard work, your boss should not have to add resources to the cluster and Marketing should be happy with the improvements in execution time.
 Summarize your work below:

+1. What best practices did you apply?

-1. How much (in percentage terms) did you reduce storage consumption?
+1. How much did you reduce storage consumption?

-1. How much (in percentage terms) did you improve query performance?
+1. How much did you improve query performance?

+1. How much did you speed up table load time?

 ## Bonus Work